suvigyavijay/tiny-llm/book/src/week3-06-agent-tool-calling.md

 [📚 Reading: How LLM-powered agents can learn to use tools](https://www.youtube.com/watch?v=y_pC0o4zH_w)

-## Task 1: Implement an AI Agent
+## Task: Implement an AI Agent

 Your task is to implement an AI agent that can select and execute tools based on a user's query.
+We have included tests for various tool selection scenarios, error handling, and complex prompts.

 ```
 src/tiny_llm/agent.py